keu/docs/astro/cli/cli-release-notes.md

 Release date: July 30, 2021

-- Improvement: You can now run `astro auth login` without specifying a domain (`astronomer.io` is always assumed).
+- Improvement: You can now run `astro login` without specifying a domain (`astronomer.io` is always assumed).